ARaveala/ft_transendence_dev_docu/araveala_general_backend.md

 - what ORM is being used for database
 - anyother tools anyone is using i should list, they may affect what i need to do and how to do it
 - will the game be front end or backend
+- what kind of requests will i be reciecing from front end , ie username , check if username exists? ect. i need these to write end points

   remote player may actually be possible with minimal effore, utalizing services such as Render/Vercel/Railway may give us an easier in